kakarot786/SE/README.md

 # Matrix Properties Checker

 This repository contains a simple code implementation to check various properties of a matrix, including periodicity, involutivity, idempotency, and nilpotency.
-The code is written in [programming language], making it easy to understand and use.
+The code is written in JAVA, making it easy to understand and use.

 ## Contributors